You are viewing the PATIENT website

 X-rays offer a powerful and non-invasive means of visualising internal structures for diagnostic purposes.
 Patients undergoing X-ray procedures can expect a swift examination that provides valuable information for medical professionals to make informed diagnoses and treatment plans.
 As with any medical procedure, communication with healthcare providers about concerns and considerations is crucial for ensuring a safe and effective experience.

-After your CT scan, our highly skilled radiologist will analyse the images and interpret the findings.
+After your X-Ray our highly skilled radiologist will analyse the images and interpret the findings.
 Once this process is complete, the results will be shared directly with your referring doctor.
 This streamlined communication ensures that your doctor receives the information as soon as it becomes available.

 Your doctor, armed with the insights provided by the radiologist, will then take the time to thoroughly review the results.